hpc2n/openmp-parallelism-course/docs/setup.rst

  - Learn how to load the necessary modules on Kebnekaise.
  - Learn how to compile C code on Kebnekaise.
- - Learn how to compile CUDA code on Kebnekaise.
  - Learn how to place jobs to the batch queue.
  - Learn how to use the course project and reservations.